 “Known as Xiao Yao Powder in Chinese, this formula has a uniquely evocative name that means to wander freely, to ramble, to move unimpeded and unfettered,” Karchmer says.
 “This same phrase, Xiao Yao, is also the title of the first chapter of the famous Daoist text, Zhuang Zi, and it captures beautifully the philosophy of this great Daoist thinker of the same name.
 Zhuang Zi stressed above all the importance of being in the flow, of becoming one with the Way.”

 Dang gui is prized within TCM because it can be used in several herb combinations that alleviate feelings of stress, fatigue and anxiety for both men and women.
-The Daoists who wondered the mountains of China near dang gui’s natural habitat happily spread the word about the root’s ability to help one find emotional balance, an essential goal of Daoism.
-And in today’s always rushed world, dang gui can again help us become happy wanderers.
+The Daoists who wondered the mountains of China near Dang Gui’s natural habitat happily spread the word about the root’s ability to help one find emotional balance, an essential goal of Daoism.
+And in today’s always rushed world, Dang Gui can again help us become happy wanderers once again.